Prasanth137/college-admission-form/README.md

-# college-admission-form
+# This form is related to College Admission
-College Admission Form
+I developed this project using Spring MVC and Hibernate CRUD